leahneukirchen/nitro/README.md

   service by default.
 - Service directories ending with '@' are ignored; they can be used for parameterized services.
+- Service names must be shorter than 64 chars, and not contain `/`, `,` or newlines.

 You may find runit's `chpst` useful when writing `run` scripts.